 What is Direct Marketing?

 Just imagine yourself if you’ll have to meet with a hundred random clients and explain to them one by one your product or the service you are offering.
+It will be exhausting.

 Examples of Direct Marketing

-Another is a bank company offering you to apply for a personal loan at a very competitive interest rate.
+Another is a bank company offering to apply for a personal loan at a very competitive interest rate.

 These kinds of direct marketing campaigns can be intrusive, so be careful.
 If you don’t want to lose a potential customer, make sure to get consent first.
 Otherwise, you might end up not selling your products at all.
 Always keep in mind your goal and the essence of what is direct marketing.

 Email marketing is an example of direct marketing or direct marketing campaigns using email addresses.
 Marketing spiels and promo codes are broadcasted to the specific target market via email.
 Examples of these are promo advertisements by airline companies.
-They usually send email notifications to their email subscribers about an upcoming seat sale or discounts which they can avail themselves of upon purchasing a ticket on a specific date.
+They usually send email notifications to their email subscribers about an upcoming seat sale or discounts they can avail themselves of upon purchasing a ticket on a specific date.

-Again, ask for your customer’s consent and also refrain from asking for their account details in your email.
+Again, ask for your customer’s consent and refrain from asking for their account details in your email.
 They might think that you’re phishing for information with the intent of using it in bad faith.

 There are more examples of direct marketing that you can use and explore.
 You can even use different ones simultaneously.
-Just keep in mind though how your consumers might react.
+Just keep in mind how your consumers might react.
 They might feel bombarded with way too many advertisements and be annoyed.

 Advantages and Disadvantages of Direct Marketing